Colette Decides to Die

 Colette Decides to Die (コレットは死ぬことにした, Koretto wa Shinu Koto ni Shita) is a Japanese manga series written and illustrated by Alto Yukimura.
 It was serialized in Hakusensha's shōjo manga magazine Hana to Yume from November 2013 to October 2021.

 The series is a loose retelling of the myth of Hades and Persephone.

+Plot

+Colette is the only apothecary in her city and is a workaholic.
+One day, she becomes so overworked that in her despair she decides to die and jumps into a well.
+However, upon arriving in the underworld, she is led to its ruler, Hades.
+Suffering from a fever, he asks her to become his doctor and continue his life's journey.
+Since she will not abandon a patient, even a deity, she cares for Hades.
+Over time, she grows closer to the god, who appears as a young man, and learns about daily life in the underworld and the nature of the souls who arrive there.